 Fig. 6 Groundnut yield variation with (a) forward speed and (b) operating depth for different rotary blades

 The average yield of groundnut pod under strip tillage operation for various input parameters and the yield under conventional tillage and zero tillage are presented in Fig. 7.
-It has been seen from the Fig.7 (a), the average groundnut yield of all the strip tilled plots operated at 1.5 km h-1 forward speed was maximum (2034 kg ha-1) followed by conventional tillage plots (1842 kg ha-1) andzero tilled plot (1726 kg ha-1).
+It has been seen from the Fig.7 (a), the average groundnut yield of all the strip tilled plots operated at 1.5 km h-1 forward speed was maximum (2034 kg ha-1) followed by conventional tillage plots (1842 kg ha-1) and zero tilled plot (1726 kg ha-1).

 From the Fig. 7 (b), it was observed that the average groundnut yield of all the strip tilled plots operated at 5 cm operating depth was maximum (1903 kg ha-1) followed by 4 cm (1865 kg ha-1) and 6 cm (1831 kg ha-1) operating depth.

-Similarly from the Fig. 7 (c), it was seen that the average groundnut yield of all the strip tilled plots operated by L-type and J-type rotary blades at different forward speeds and operating depths was maximum (1891 kg ha-1) followed by C-type (1818 kg ha-1) rotary blade.
+Similarly, from the Fig. 7 (c), it was seen that the average groundnut yield of all the strip tilled plots operated by L-type and J-type rotary blades at different forward speeds and operating depths was maximum (1891 kg ha-1) followed by C-type (1818 kg ha-1) rotary blade.